jgarcia-r7/extraMetaPy/README.md

 - In this mode, extraMetaPy will use Google Dorks to scan a domain for common file types, it will then scrape them into a file called 'urls.txt', then it will proceed to download all of the files, unless `-nd (--nodownload)` is set, finally, it will extract all of the metadata from the files into an output file.

 URL list mode: Designated by setting the `-u (--urllist)` argument to a valid list of URLs.
 - In this mode, extraMetaPy will read an existing list of URLs, skipping Google Dorks as a result, then proceed with the standard process of downloading the files and extracting their metadata.

+### socks5 Proxy Support
+Added on 11/19/21, extraMetaPy can now be used through a socks5 proxy:
+Using the `-s` parameter and specifying an IP for a socks5 proxy will enable proxy mode and will route all traffic, including the Google dorks and download requests through that proxy.
+The `-sp` parameter can be used to modify the default port `1080` that socks5 uses.

 Errors?
 - extraMetaPy creates a log file called `empy.log` by default, it will timestamp relative logs and information into the log, along with exceptions.